peajangid/ML-Projects-/README.md

 # ML-Projects-
 This Repository contains the projects which are made using ML algorithms such as  Logistic regression, Linear Regression, Neural Network, etc
+# Ad Click Prediction Using Logistic Regression
+This project aims to build a predictive model using Logistic Regression to determine whether a user will click on an advertisement based on their features.
+The dataset used in this project is a simulated dataset representing users' behaviors on a company's website.
+## Conclusion:
+The Logistic Regression model developed for predicting user ad clicks performed exceptionally well on the test data.
+The model achieved an accuracy of 96.67%, indicating that it correctly classified the majority of instances.
+The precision of 96.05% shows that the model is highly reliable in predicting actual clicks among those it flagged as likely to click.
+With a recall of 97.33%, the model successfully identified most of the true positives.
+The high AUC score of 0.9912 further confirms the model's robustness in distinguishing between users who are likely to click on an ad and those who are not.
+Overall, the model provides a reliable tool for predicting user engagement with advertisements based on their online behavior and demographic features."